How to include a gift in your Will

 - what kinds of gifts you want to leave the people and charities you care about – items like a house or valuables (called ‘specific’ gifts), or money (which includes both ‘pecuniary’ and ‘residuary’ gifts)

-We have special services that allow you and your partner to make your Wills for free, which you can do in person, by phone or online.
-The services use legal experts and you don’t have to include a gift to the RNLI to take part – though we hope you’ll consider doing so after providing for your loved ones.
+We understand that writing your Will can seem daunting, but we have made it easier to write or update your Will, for free.
+We’ve teamed up with trusted services that allow you and your partner to write or update your Wills for free online, over the phone or face-to-face.
+You don’t have to include a gift to the RNLI to take part – though we hope you’ll consider doing so after providing for your loved ones.

 Not at all.
 Many of our lifeboats are paid for by a gift, or a number of smaller gifts, that people leave in their Will.
 But gifts in Wills also pay for lots of other things too - crew kit, lifeguard training and the fuel that keeps our lifeboats running.
 So whatever the size of your gift - large or small - you can be sure we will use it to help save lives.